-Just like any business, there are costs to keep the business running, growing, and generating profit.
+Just like any business, there are costs to keep my business running, growing, and generating profit.

-Below are all of my blogging expenses and a price breakdown of each!
+Below are all of my blogging expenses and a price breakdown of each expense.

 See, email is the one thing that is yours.